 Mental health conditions and disorders are becoming more prevalent every day.
 You are not alone.
-Contact us to schedule an appointment at the Center for Family Health in Princeton using the form below.
+Contact us to schedule an appointment today.

 We can’t control everything around us, but we do have some control over how we spend our time and energy.
 It is crucial, however, to reach out to your healthcare provider if there are mental or physical health issues that need to be addressed.”

 – Benjamin Shepherd, MD

 If you’re feeling suicidal or thinking of hurting yourself, seek help.
 Contact your primary care provider or a mental health professional.
 In the U.S., call the National Suicide Prevention Lifeline at (800) 273-TALK(8255) or use its webchat at suicidepreventionlifeline.org.
 Contact organizations such as the National Alliance on Mental Illness (NAMI) or the Substance Abuse and Mental Health Services Administration (SAMHSA) for help and guidance.
 The SAMHSA Disaster Distress Hotline can be reached at (800) 985-5990.

 SOURCES: Mayo Clinic, CDC, SAMHSA, APA, Catholic Healthcare Association.